Suite RBAC Fundamentals¶

 - A single wildcard (*) will match all possible values

-. - Double wildcard (**) will match all possible values on the specific level
+on that specific level. - Double wildcard (**) will match all possible values on the specific level

-until a non-wildcard value is found.
+and all levels belowuntil a non-wildcard value is found.

 Security Principals¶

-is anything that can request access to a resource and
+A Security Principal is anything that can request access to a resource and

 therefore is capable of being related with a Role.
 A few examples in our